ngerakines/heman/README.markdown

  * Allow developers to create 'rules' that help discern overall application health.
  * Create a clean, easy to read interface to convey application health.

 Heman isn't intended to be used as a nagios or cacti replacement.
+This project is inspired by the [Facebook Platform status page](http://developers.facebook.com/live_status.php).

 # The Basics